dani0l/video-dl-ios/README.md

 The you can open the Xcode project and test it in the simulator.

+# Updating youtube-dl

+If you want to use the latest youtube-dl version, you can run `git submodule update --remote youtube-dl`.
+Be careful, because the api could have changed and it may not work.

 # Copyright

 The code is releades under the MIT License, the full license is available in the [LICENSE](LICENSE) file.